jsenft/jsenft.github.io/README.md

 # Neighborhood Map Project

 ## To Run
-To run the project, open: /dist/index.html
+To run the project, click on the link above under the header tabs.

 ## Attributions
 This project uses the following: